nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/garbage-collecting-orphaned-binaries.md

         message: ''
         version: '1'
 ---

+{{#> callout type='warning' heading='Deprecated Garbage Collection'}}
+This page refers to an old Garbage Collection implementation known to not scale on big repositories.
+Above a certain number of documents/binaries, this implementation fails in timeout or OutOfMemory errors.
+Please refer to the [new implementation]({{page page='garbage-collecting-orphaned-blobs'}}).
+{{/callout}}

 The binary files attached to documents are not stored in the database but using a specialized binary store (typically filesystem-based or S3), and are not removed like documents (see [Trash Service]({{page page='trash-service'}})).